MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 In the [Azure portal](https://portal.azure.com/#home) select **Azure Active Directory** -> **Mobility (MDM and MAM)** -> **Microsoft Intune**.
 Then configure the **MDM user scope**, you will need to select **All**.

-Please review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set up.
+Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set up.

 ### 3. Ensure that MDM enrollment isn't blocked for Windows devices.

-In order for Autopilot to succeed you'll need to make sure that your HoloLen devices can enroll.
+In order for Autopilot to succeed you'll need to make sure that your HoloLens devices can enroll.
 Since HoloLens is considered a Windows device there will need to be no enrollment restrictions that could block your deployment.
 [Review this list of restrictions](/mem/intune/enrollment/enrollment-restrictions-set) and ensure you'll be able to enroll your devices.

 ### 4. Register devices in Windows Autopilot